Beaux44/Eggsembly/README.md

 # Eggsembly
 An interpreter for the Eggsembly language.
+Further work has been moved to [this repo](https://github.com/Beaux44/Eggsembly-lang).

 ## FAQ
 ### What is Eggsembly?